cloudsimplus/cloudsimplus/README.md

 # General Features of the Framework

+CloudSim Plus supports modeling and simulation of:

-* Support for modeling and simulation of large scale Cloud computing data centers.
+* large scale Cloud computing data centers;
-* Support for modeling and simulation of virtualized server hosts, with customizable policies for provisioning host resources to virtual machines.
+* virtualized server hosts, with customizable policies for provisioning host resources to virtual machines;
-* Support for modeling and simulation of energy-aware computational resources.
-* Support for modeling and simulation of data center network topologies and message-passing applications.
+* data center network topologies and message-passing applications;
-* Support for modeling and simulation of federated clouds.
+* federated clouds;
-* Support for dynamic insertion of simulation elements, stop and resume of simulation.
-* Support for user-defined policies for allocation of hosts to virtual machines and policies for allocation of host resources to virtual machines.
+* user-defined policies for allocation of hosts to virtual machines and policies for allocation of host resources to virtual machines.

 <p align="right"><a href="#top">:arrow_up:</a></p>